Slurbisaur/Verteilte-systeme/README.md

 ### Third Normal Form

 all rules of the second normal form apply inclusive the absence of transitive dependencies.
-We intentionally designed the database in a way that no transitive dependencies could happen therefore we can/did not violate the third normal form.
+The database is intentionally created so that no transitive dependencies could happen therefore the third normal form will not be violated.